openjdk/guide/src/guide/jbs-jdk-bug-system.md

 <tr style="text-align:left;"><th>Issue Type</th><th>Covers</th></tr>
 <tr>
     <td class="dictionary">[Bug]{.jbs-field}</td>
     <td class="dictionary">A "bug" should relate to functional correctness - a deviation from behavior that can be tied back to a specification.
 Anything else, including performance concerns, is generally not a bug, but an enhancement.
-Though it is not clear cut as a significant performance regression may be classified as a "bug", for example</td>
+Though it is not clear cut as a significant performance regression may be classified as a "bug", for example.</td>
 </tr>
 <tr>
     <td class="dictionary">[Enhancement]{.jbs-field}</td>
-    <td class="dictionary">For a small to medium improvement to existing functionality<br />
+    <td class="dictionary">For a small to medium improvement to existing functionality.<br />
 </tr>
 <tr>
     <td class="dictionary">[New Feature]{.jbs-field}</td>
-    <td class="dictionary">Not recommended for use<br /></td>
+    <td class="dictionary">Not recommended for use.<br /></td>
 </tr>
 <tr>
     <td class="dictionary">[JEP]{.jbs-field}</td>
-    <td class="dictionary">For a proposal of a significant change or new feature which will take 4 weeks or more of work - see [JEP-1](https://openjdk.org/jeps/1)</td>
+    <td class="dictionary">For a proposal of a significant change or new feature which will take 4 weeks or more of work - see [JEP-1](https://openjdk.org/jeps/1).</td>
 </tr>
 <tr>
     <td class="dictionary">[Sub-task]{.jbs-field}</td>
-    <td class="dictionary">Can be used to break up the work for an issue, such as the changes to the docs, tests etc. This is not recommended as a way to break up a large amount of code change associated with a new feature - see "Implementing a JEP or any Large Change" below</td>
+    <td class="dictionary">Can be used to break up the work for an issue, such as the changes to the docs, tests etc. This is not recommended as a way to break up a large amount of code change associated with a new feature - see "Implementing a JEP or any Large Change" below.</td>
 </tr>
 <tr>
     <td class="dictionary">[Task]{.jbs-field}</td>